 Many real estate investors begin with this strategy as they buy a personal property to renovate, live in it for a while and later step up into a bigger and better home.
 This presents an advantage.
 Owners are able to learn about the market with less risk since they owner doesn’t invest in a rental first; they learn about maintenance and other issue and are better able to gauge the rental price.
 This experience helps with future long-term hold properties, ideally upping the strategy from a core holding to a core-plus holding that has a slightly higher opportunity for returns.

 Value-added opportunities are similar to core portfolio holdings in the sense that they aren’t an immediate flip.
 In the value-added strategy, investors foresee the real estate market increasing five to seven years down the road.
 This insight could be the result of incoming developments or other community improvements making the property an attractive mid-range hold.

 In some cases, the investor himself will work on the improvements and develop the property himself.
 Investors must have enough cash flow resources to maintain and improve the property during the course of holding and execution of the investment strategy.
 Because the timelines are accelerated, it poses a higher risk than core investment holdings.

 As this strategy sounds by its name, investors seek to take quick advantage of a situation.
-This is most prominently seen in NJ, NY, PA when distressed properties become available and the market is hot.
+This is most prominently seen in NC, NJ when distressed properties become available and the market is hot.
 Investors jump at the opportunity for a quick in and out strategy to generate returns but reclaim cash flow as quickly as possible.

 While this strategy is often executed quickly in less than a year, investors may seek to hold a property up to three.
 Investors need to have a strong pulse on the market and be able to jump quickly in with cash purchases and rehabs or development of properties.
 This strategy is higher risk than buying and holding strategies like core and core-plus.